Primary

 Set the cable at about face height.
 Pull the rope toward your face, not your chest—and spread the ends apart as you pull.
 Your elbows should finish higher than your hands.
 Externally rotate at the end so your hands are beside your ears.
 Light weight, high reps.

-Want Standing Cable Face Pull in your program?
+See where Standing Cable Face Pull fits in your weekly plan

 Set the cable pulley at chest height with a rope attachment.